On this page

 Select a good group-by property

-The most common properties to select for your group-by are page- or screen-level properties that change as a user interacts with your app or site.
-These work well because they are likely to vary between most of the relevant events, and are set frequently enough to signal a bounce when needed.
+The most common properties for a group-by are page- or screen-level properties that change as a user interacts with your app or site.
+These work well because they vary between most of the relevant events, and are set frequently enough to signal a bounce when needed.

-Session metrics cannot combine more than one top-level group-by.
+Session metrics can't combine more than one top-level group-by.

 Example: Group-bys and session metrics

-Amplitude Analytics will use the number of values of your group-by property to determine whether to classify a session as a specific metric, such as bounce, entry, or exit.
+Amplitude uses the number of values of your group-by property to decide whether to classify a session as a specific metric, such as bounce, entry, or exit.

 Here are three example sessions: